juliogomez/netdevops/README.md

 Computers are _great_ at bulk-work, but if you want your computer to talk to your infrastructure and do something, you will need a machine-to-machine interface or __API__ ([Application Programming Interface](https://en.wikipedia.org/wiki/Application_programming_interface)): an interface designed for software pieces to interact with each other.

+> _By 2020, only 40% of network operations teams will use the command line interface (CLI) as their primary interface, which is a decrease from 75% in 2Q18._ (Gartner, 2018 Strategic Roadmap for Networking)

 _Network Programmability_ uses a set of software tools to deploy, manage and troubleshoot network devices and controllers _via APIs_, gathering data and driving configurations to enhance and secure application delivery.
 This software can on-box or off-box, and work on-demand or event-driven.

 We can ask an API to: